View Current

 Section 5 - Chair

 (9) The Chair of the Art Gallery Advisory Committee is appointed by the Vice-Chancellor.
-The Chair reports to the Vice-Chancellor.
+The Chair reports to the Vice-Chancellor on committee matters.

 Top of Page